 Where does physiotherapy come from?

 Human movement is as old as humanity itself.
-Already in antiquity, exercise therapy was cultivated – athletes of the Olympic Games already had trainers for the so-called “body hygiene”.
+Already in antiquity, exercise therapy was cultivated – athletes of the Olympic Games had trainers for the so-called “body hygiene”.
 In the mid-19th century, the Berlin doctor Albert C. Neumann brought the “Swedish healing gymnastics” from a Stockholm trip to Germany and founded in 1853 the first school for “gymnasts”, initially only for female candidates.
 Later, differentiated physiotherapeutic treatment methods were developed for the treatment of orthopedic, internal and neurological patients.

 Life is the movement.